mbaez/securityjs/README.md

 ```

-In the same way, the handlers of the default states can be overwritten
+*In the same way, the handlers of the default states can be overwritten.*

 ```javascript
 var sjs = new SecurityJS({